edooley7/dsp/02-install.md

 Python 2.7.10.
 That was the default installed with Anaconda but I read some information about which is best, and the consensus seemed to be that 2.7 is better for beginners because there is more documentation available, which I'll definitely need.

-Use 'python --version' from the command line to see which version is installed.
+Use `python --version` from the command line to see which version is installed.

 ---